Step 5: Launch Your Career

 - Research companies/organizations in your field to identify prospective employers before they have an opening.
 Conduct informational interviews with prospective employers before positions post on their website.

 - Visit the Career Development Center to find out creative ways to tap into the "hidden job market."

 - Attend a Job Search Strategies Workshop to find additional ways to strategically approach the job search including the proactive job search approach.
-See Workshops & Events (PDF, 683.6KB) calendar for details.
+See Workshops & Events (PDF, 1.0 MB) calendar for details.